Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 8

-If I know that anger robs me of true happiness, 1 can no longer consciously engage in enmities with others as I was wont to do, or glory in my anger, boast of it, puff it up, and find excuses for it, count myself important and others insignificant, lost or mad; I cannot at the first intimation of rising anger do otherwise but feel that I alone am to blame or refrain from seeking peace with those who are estranged from me.
+If I know that anger robs me of true happiness, I can no longer consciously engage in enmities with others as I was wont to do, or glory in my anger, boast of it, puff it up, and find excuses for it, count myself important and others insignificant, lost or mad; I cannot at the first intimation of rising anger do otherwise but feel that I alone am to blame or refrain from seeking peace with those who are estranged from me.

 But this is not sufficient.
 If I know now that anger is evil for my soul, I also know that which misleads me into this evil.
 And that is my forgetting that the same spirit dwells in others as it does in me.
 I see now that this separateness from people, this recognition of self as being above others is one of the principal causes of human -enmity.
 Re membering my past life I see that I never permitted my anger to rise against those who I considered to be above myself, and that I never offended such people.
 But the slightest act of a man whom I believed to be beneath me, if it displeased me, aroused my anger and evoked an insult on my part, and the higher I felt myself above him, the more lightly I insulted him; sometimes the mere thought of a man's inferior position led me to insult him.